DaleOrders/AWS-Study-Notes/README.md

 ![picture 67](images/502dbd872fbd15db85993edd1e07a85dac5476d33406a3e02519d0a15f62faec.png)

 In this example, the first you pay for 10GB, second you pay for 4GB (the changed data) and third you pay for 2 GB (the changed data).
+Each snapshot references the unchanged data in the previous snapshot.
 The data is incrementally stored which means doing a snapshot every 5 minutes will not necessarily increase the charge as opposed to doing one every hour.